-Material adverse change statement.
 There has been no material adverse change in the prospects of UBS AG or UBS AG Group since 31 December 2018.
 Significant changes statement.
-The 2018 results and the balance sheet as of 31 December 2018 differ from those presented in the unaudited fourth quarter 2018 report published on 22 January 2019 as a result of events adjusted for after the balance sheet date.
-Provisions for litigation, regulatory and similar matters increased, which reduced 2018 operating profit before tax and 2018 net profit attributable to shareholders each by USD 382 million.
-Other than this, there has been no significant change in the financial or trading position of UBS AG or UBS AG Group since 31 December 2018, which is the end of the last financial period for which financial information has been published. ·
+There has been no significant change in the financial or trading position of UBS AG or UBS AG Group since 30 September 2019, which is the end of the last financial period for which financial information has been published.